-This past week I’ve been teaching the Mental Wellness course online and we’ve been working with the theme of Acceptance.
-Normally we associate Acceptance with passivity – we certainly don’t think of it as related to Taking Action.
+When I teach our Natural Approach to Mental Wellness course, we work with the theme of Acceptance.
+Normally we associate Acceptance with passivity.
+We certainly don’t think of it as related to Taking Action.
 But it is related.
 Let me explain.

 In our course, people discussed things that they can’t accept, or, struggle to accept.
 Here are some examples: